Face fMRI data¶

 3\(\times\)3\(\times\)4.5 mm\(^3\) voxels.
 A structural image

-To analyse the data, first create a new directory DIR
+To analyse the data, first create a new folder DIR eg.

 results of your analysis.
-Then create 3 subdirectories (i) jobs
+Then create three subfolders (i) jobs, (ii)

-proceeds these directories will be filled with job-specification files,
+proceeds, these folders will be filled with job-specification files,

 design matrices and models estimated using classical or Bayesian methods.